chaosinside/SunnyBoyLogger/README.md

 There is a unique constraint on the combined fields inverterid and datetime in order to prevent duplicate records.
 Aside from the obvious primary key "id", there are also createdAt and updatedAt fields for your convenience.

+## Scheduling

+### Windows
+If you want to schedule this task to run in Windows, I have created a handy batch file for you that you can use for task scheduler.
+In Task Scheduler, simply create a task to run `log-yesterday.bat` once a day.

+### Linux/Mac
+Just add a line to /etc/crontab to run this script once a day passing in yesterday's date.

+    0 12 * * * /your/path/npm start \`date -d "yesterday 13:00" '+%m/%d/%Y'\`

 ## More Info

 ### The kW calculation